Heidelberger-Regattaverband/regatta-infopoint/README.md

-# regatta-infoportal
+# Setup of a new regatta server

-## Installation on a new server
+## General steps

-Become root user, if not already:
+Become root if you haven't already:
 ```bash
 sudo -i
 ```